Every Little Detail on how to Make Creamy Potato Soup

 Tried this recipe?Let us know how it was!

-9 thoughts on “Every Little Detail on how to Make Creamy Potato Soup”
+9 thoughts on “how to Make the Perfect Baked Potato Soup”

 1. Love this recipe!
 I lost my old potato soup recipe and this one is a fantastic replacement!!!
 (Tastes better!😉👍) Thanks so much!!!!